-Her experience includes more than 20 years in energy, environment, natural resources and related policy fields.
-Specializing within the firm’s Public Policy Energy & Environment Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy, power storage, net-metering, climate change, greenhouse gas emissions, ground-level ozone, Clean Power Plan, Clean Energy Incentive Program, COP 21, water-use, permitting and federal lands issues.
+Sarah Vilms brings 30 years of experience in energy, environment, natural resources and related policy fields.
+Specializing within the Energy & Environment Policy Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy generation, including solar, geothermal, energy storage, lithium production, energy infrastructure and transmission, distributed generation, greenhouse gas emissions, natural infrastructure, ground-level ozone, permitting and federal lands issues.

 Sarah also works on behalf of water authorities regarding drinking water and wastewater infrastructure, grants and federal financing incentives.

 Sarah directs federal strategy for major US entities, develops comprehensive strategic plans to impact legislation and regulation, secure federal funding opportunities and advises clients in augmenting their national profiles.